Are Eggs Part of the Mediterranean Diet? Expert-Backed Facts & Recipes

 • And yes—eggs!

-Eggs aren't the star of the show, but they're definitely invited to the dinner party.
+Eggs aren't the star of the show, but they're definitely included in this evidence-based eating pattern.

 In short, eggs are absolutely included in the Mediterranean diet—but like most good things, moderation is key.
 Unlike some ultra-restrictive diets, the Mediterranean approach encourages variety and balance rather than strict limitations.